wp-plugins/easy-faq-with-expanding-text/readme.txt

 Contributors: bgentry
 Donate link: http://bryangentry.us/pay-me
 Tags: faq pages
-Tested up to: 3.5
+Tested up to: 3.6.1
-Stable tag: 3.1.5
+Stable tag: 3.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily create a Frequently Asked Questions page with answers that slide down when the questions are clicked.
-No need for a shortcode.
+No need for a shortcode, although there is an optional shortcode for more complex displays.

 == Description ==

 Lots of pages online have a dropdown text feature, where clicking a heading reveals next or photos underneath it.
 This plugin provides the easiest way to create these effects in your WordPress pages and posts.
-Anyone who can use the WordPress GUI editor can use this plugin to create the FAQ pages.
+Anyone who can use the WordPress post editor can use this plugin to create animated FAQ pages, or other pages that have this effect.
 No need for a shortcode or other coding needed!

-To create your FAQ page, just click a checkbox on the post editing screen, or include "Frequently Asked Questions" or "FAQ" somwhere in the title.
+To create your FAQ page, just click a checkbox on the post editing screen.
 In the content of the page, select a heading style for the questions or titles that you want to appear, and the paragraphs, lists, photos, and videos beneath them will be hidden until the heading is clicked.
+OR you can use the shortcodes [bg_faq_start] and [bg_faq_end] to wrap the section of content that you want to have this effect.

 == Installation ==

-1. Upload the 'easy-faq-by-bgentry' folder `/wp-content/plugins/` directory
+1. Upload the 'easy-faq-by-bgentry' folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions
+3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions and settings

 == Changelog ==

+= 3.2 =
+* Introduced [bg_faq_start] and [bg_faq_end] shortcodes to allow users to apply drop down effects to only certain parts of the page.
+This allows for more complicated layouts, such as a page that has lots of headings but only a few that need the dropdown text, or nested dropdowns.
+* Display settings (such as visual cues, or the option to display only one "answer" at a time) are now available for each individual page or post.
+* Improved the plugin's ability to operate on single pages even if it is used with a theme that is missing the wp_footer hook

 = 3.1.5 =
 Improved compability with Internet Explorer by removing a line of javascript that was not needed.